JoshuaGrams/philtre2d/doc/objects/Camera.md

 * __w__ <kbd>number</kbd> - The new width of the window.
 * __h__ <kbd>number</kbd> - The new height of the window.

-### Camera.windowResized(self, x, y, w, h)
+### Camera.setViewport(self, x, y, w, h)
-Updates this camera for the new window size.
+Updates this camera's viewport, possibly changing its zoom.
+All arguments are in pixels: they are unaffected by any transform that may be set.

 _PARAMETERS_
 * __x__ <kbd>number</kbd> - Unused.
 Will be for setting a custom viewport position.